KOBENDigital/Kompair/README.md

 Compare Umbraco instances and highlight document type or property editor differences.

 ## Introduction
-Koben.Kompair is a library for comparing document types, property groups and properties as well as property editors of two separate umbraco instances.
+Koben.Kompair is a plugin for comparing document types, property groups and properties as well as property editors of two separate umbraco instances.

 Users are able to easily compare sites through a Dashboard in the Backoffice.